costajob/ruby-app-servers/README.md

 ### Configuration
 Passenger could run in production without any particular changes.
 Integration with both Nginx and Apache is a breeze thanks to the wizard installation.
 Passenger and Thin provide commands to start and stop the server, while Puma relies on a separate bin (pumactl).
-Unicorn configuration is the more *hardcore* of the bucket.
+Unicorn configuration is the more *hardcore* of the bucket: it explicitly demands for a configuration file, while the rest of the pack can be configured directly by command line.

 ### Threads vs processes vs reactor
 I was able to squeeze some throughput from Puma by using JRuby and its threads-pool model.